NA7KR/ajhstn.github.io/_posts/2016-05-23-securitygroup-auditing.md

 See the full <a href="https://github.com/ajhstn/ajhstn.github.io/blob/master/ps/Get-SecurityGroupAuditing.ps1">code</a> on GitHub.

 ## Next Steps
-I have set this up as a daily scheduled task.
+The way i use this is with a schedule task that runs each morning.

 ## Comments and Feedback Welcome